-(1) Of Humans and Microbes: Changing Concepts of Disease and Environment since 1800; (2) Pandemic Normal: Modernity, Globalisation, and the Spread of Disease; (3) Foundations and Evolution of Medical Microbiology: ‘One Health’ and the Management of the Microbial Commons; (4) The White Death: The Biology and History of Tuberculosis in the Modern Era; (5) Statistics, Sewers, and Sterilisation: The Rise of Public Health (1830-1930); (6) From Prayers to Penicillin and Pfizer-BioNTech – Impacts and Limits of the Therapeutic Revolution; (7) Healthy Environments – Urban Systems and Health; (8) Health for All?
-Welfare and Health Care Systems since 1800; (9) Moving From A Health Care ‘System’ to Caring Systems; (10) Governance by Numbers: DALYs, QALYs, and the rise of global health; (10) The End of Capitalism or the End of Disease?
+(1) Of Humans and Microbes: Changing Concepts of Disease and Environment since 1800; (2) Pandemic Normal: Modernity, Globalisation, and the Spread of Disease; (3) Foundations and Evolution of Medical Microbiology: ‘One Health’ and the Management of the Microbial Commons; (4) The White Death: The Biology and History of Tuberculosis in the Modern Era; (5) Statistics, Sewers, and Sterilisation: The Rise of Public Health (1830-1930); (6) Pills & Policy: The 20th Century Therapeutic Revolution; (7) Healthy Environments – Urban Systems and Health; (8) Health for All?
+Welfare and Health Care Systems since 1800; (9) Governance by Numbers: DALYs, QALYs, and the rise of global health; (10) The End of Capitalism or the End of Disease?
 Future Imaginaries of Health

 |Student Effort Type||Hours|

 |Journal: Over the course of the module, students must submit a total of two graded discussion posts in response to questions from the weekly reading.||Unspecified||n/a||Graded||No||